 Alice Doner was tall, prone to accidents, and “all thumbs in the kitchen.”
-So when her husband, industrial designer H. Creston Doner had a chance to build the “Kitchen of Tomorrow” for the Libbey-Owens-Ford Glass Company, he did so with her in mind.
+So when her husband, industrial designer H. Creston Doner, had a chance to build the “Kitchen of Tomorrow” for the Libbey-Owens-Ford Glass Company, he did so with her in mind.
 The resultant kitchen was profiled in a 1943 issue of Life magazine.
-With sliding cabinet doors, plentiful glass and working-height counters, it suggested relative tame, attainable improvements, but the same can’t be said for the speculation that would follow in a decade.
+With sliding cabinet doors, plentiful glass and working-height counters, it suggested minor, attainable improvements.
+The same can’t be said for the speculation that would follow in a decade.

 Take RCA and Whirlpool’s “Miracle Kitchen,” which started traveling around the world in 1956 and made an appearance at the American National Exhibition in Moscow in 1959.
 It was meant to showcase a future where everything was controlled with the push of a button, so “the things women don’t like to do are done automatically,” according to a promotional video for the concept kitchen.